 4. The High Return on Investment

-The traditional rental income from properties in the Philadelphia housing market is $1300 a month, though this value includes everything from two bedroom single family homes to five bedroom three bath luxury properties.
+The traditional rental income from properties in the Philadelphia housing market is $1300 a month, though this value includes everything from two-bedroom single-family homes to five bedrooms three bath luxury properties.
 If you use the median property value of $200,000, the traditional cash-on-cash return for these properties is 2.6%.
 Find a deal or upgrade a home to cater to an upscale market, and you’d see better rates of return.

 There is another reason to expect better ROI, and that is the fact that rents in Philadelphia are rising.
 The median rent for properties in the Philadelphia housing market is estimated to be $1400 a month, though that’s lower than you’d see in the surrounding suburbs.
 There is only room to go up.